Planning compliance charter: advice for complainants

 The planning department does not investigate anonymous reports or reports made using a false identity.
 This is because we may wish to correspond with complainants in order to gain a better understanding of the alleged breach or to discuss the progress of remedial action.

 All personal details are confidential and will not be made public during the investigation phase.
-On rare occasions, those involving serious breaches which result in an appeal or a prosecution, we may be required to give details of the complaint to the Planning Inspectorate or the Courts.
+On rare occasions, those involving serious breaches which result in an appeal or a prosecution, we may be required to give details of the complaint to the inspectorate (Planning and Environment Decisions Wales) or the Courts.
 These details may include the complainant’s name and address, though we would only divulge these with the complainant’s express consent.

 Similarly, we may need to liaise with external agencies such Natural Resources Wales, the police and the fire and rescue service in order to investigate an alleged breach effectively.